 We are very proud of the wide range of extra-curricular clubs we are able to offer at St.Andrew’s.
 These are run after school and are all well attended.
 Some clubs are run by our dedicated teachers and teaching assistants but we also have some clubs run by external coaches, for which there is sometimes a small fee.

 At St.Andrew’s we have a very popular breakfast club which caters for about 40 pupils a day and an After School Care provision.
 We also have lunchtime clubs for children who struggle with play times and/or their own self-esteem.

 We firmly believe that the education of the children is a partnership between children, staff and parents.
 Support from home is vital in maximising children’s chances of fulfilling their potential.
 In order to facilitate this partnership, we offer an open-door policy where parents are welcome to visit school to discuss their children’s progress with staff at a mutually convenient time.
-Each class provides opportunities for two parents’ meetings per year.
-Detailed reports are currently sent home mid year, whilst summary reports are provided in July .
+Each class provides opportunities for three parents’ meetings per year.
+Reports are sent home twice a year, once mid year in the Spring term and final summary reports are provided in July .